 Being a Single Mum

 “I live with my best friend who is going to be ‘the dad’.
 I am also very close to my dad, who lives around the corner.
-All my other friends are a massive support network for me and for her, which is going to be amazing.”
+All my other friends are a massive support network for me and my baby, which is amazing.”

 Her feelings during the pregnancy

-“If I didn’t have the pain which comes with endometriosis, I would feel very good during my pregnancy.
+“If I didn’t have the pain which comes with endometriosis, I felt great during my pregnancy.
 I had a lot of energy.
 I wasn’t that hormonal, I don’t think.
-It’s the pain that’s taken its toll, but that has been managed with a few painkillers which are safe for the baby.
-I keep saying myself, every day she is growing more, the longer I keep her in, the better.
+It’s the pain that took its toll, but that was managed with a few painkillers which are safe for the baby.
+I kept saying myself, every day she is growing more, the longer I keep her in, the better.
 I have to put a brave face and keep on going.
-I know she will be very, very worthy when she arrives.”
+I know she would be very, very worthwhile when she arrived.”

-“The lockdown is interesting.
-I think it’s going to be scary when I am in the hospital and I can not leave when I am giving birth to her.
-If I have a c section it’s going to be longer.
-The hospital staff are amazing and won’t let anyone in.
-The worst would be to not have people come and see her.
-Also, the last part of my pregnancy, not having people around, not being able to go out, have dinner with my friends, enjoying my last moments of our pregnancy together.
-Me and my friends text each other missing going out together for dinner.
-Next time I will see my friends she will be here.
-It’s going to be difficult to not have all my friends come and see her, I have to be careful if they’ve been ill, and we just don’t know how long this is going to last for”
+“The lockdown was interesting.
+I thought it was going to be scary when I was in the hospital and I could escape when I was in labour.
+If I had a C-section it would be a longer delivery.
+The hospital staff were amazing and wouldn't let anyone in.
+The worst was not having visitors.
+The last part of my pregnancy was tough, not having people around, not being able to go out, have dinner with my friends, enjoying my last moments of our pregnancy together.
+Me and my friends texted each other continuously.

 Embryos or frozen eggs left

 “This was the last embryo and it’s been the only one that survived to day 5.
-She’s meant to be here and it is meant to be.
-It’s because I am going to have a hysterectomy, its just the way my journey is going.
-If I wasn’t planning the hysterectomy, maybe I would enquire of having more embryos, more eggs frozen, more cycles, but it’s ok, she’s worth it, she’s all I need, we are all good.
+She was meant to be here and it was meant to be.
+It’s because my hysterectomy was necessary that fate played a magical hand.
+If I wasn’t planning the hysterectomy, maybe I would have enquired about having more embryos, more eggs frozen, more cycles, but it’s ok, she’s worth it, she’s all I need, we are all good.

 A message for other women

 “Have the best support that you have.
 I wouldn’t be able to do this without my best friend I live with, and 2 of my best friends, and my dad.
-They are not pretending to give me good advice, they also mean it.
-The doctors you are working with, just ask.
-I’ve been to see a few doctors and a few said, you#re ok, just take painkillers, get on with it.
-I changed doctors, I wanted someone to understand what I’m going through, to be empathetic.
+They were not pretending to give me good advice, they meant it.
+The doctors you work with, just ask.
+I saw a few doctors and a few said, you're ok, just take painkillers, get on with it.
+I changed doctors, I wanted someone to understand what I was going through, to be empathetic.
 If you don’t ask, you don’t get.
 You deserve to have the best experience in your experience, knowing that it will end with a beautiful child at the end of the day.”

 Dr.Venkat – a phenomenal woman

-If you are wondering what Daisy’s baby will be called, it’s a name that will remind Daisy of what kept her going through her battle with endometriosis.
+If you are wondering what Daisy’s baby is called, it’s a name that will remind Daisy of what kept her going through her battle with endometriosis.

-“Her name is going to be Hope.
+“Her name is Hope.
 I needed a lot of Hope going through this journey.
 I cannot wait to show her to everybody.
 I made her a scrapbook, and everyone at the clinic will be there.”